SystemsApproach/ops/intro.rst

 OpenNESS) is another open source edge platform, unique in that it includes several Intel-specific acceleration technologies (e.g., DPDK, SR-IOV, OVS/OVN).
-For our purposes, however, the exact set of components that make-up the platform is less important than how the platform, along with all the cloud services that run on top of it, are managed as a whole.
+For our purposes, however, the exact set of components that make up the platform is less important than how the platform, along with all the cloud services that run on top of it, are managed as a whole.
 The Aether example allows us to be specific, but hopefully not at the expense of general applicability.